 Having played Muramatsu flutes my entire professional career, it’s an honor to also be a representative for both Dean Yang Flutes and Muramatsu America.
 I play a 9k heavy wall Muramatsu, a Yamaha alto, and a vintage Powell piccolo with custom head joints made by the brilliant Eldred Spell.
 For Baroque period works, I play a beautiful boxwood head made by Peter Noy.

-When not occupied with all things flute, it’s a pretty good bet you’ll find me enjoying big adventure time with my two very adorable and very spoiled puppies Auggie and Barley, brewing beer, shooting photos, sailing, or concocting some kind of vegan masterpiece in the kitchen, or loving life and traveling around the globe with my boyfriend John.
+When not occupied with all things flute, it’s a pretty good bet you’ll find me enjoying big adventure time with my two very adorable and very spoiled puppies Auggie and Barley, brewing beer, shooting photos, or concocting some kind of masterpiece in the kitchen, or loving life and traveling around the globe with my boyfriend John.

 Here’s an excerpt from an interview I gave to Kid’s Talk Radio at the NAMM show in Anaheim, CA.